munificent/craftinginterpreters/book/calls-and-functions.md

 ^code print-function-helper

-Since functions know their name, they may as well say it.
+Since a function knows its name, it may as well say it.

 Finally, we have a couple of macros for converting values to functions.
-First, make sure your value actually *is* a function:
+First, make sure your value actually *is* a function.

 ^code is-function (2 before, 1 after)

-Assuming that returns true, you can then safely cast the Value to an ObjFunction pointer using:
+Assuming that evaluates to true, you can then safely cast the Value to an ObjFunction pointer using this:

 ^code as-function (2 before, 1 after)